 When to use a proper route optimizer

 Once you’ve hit the limits of Google Maps, planning efficient routes becomes very time-consuming and prone to human errors.
-A delivery business commonly spends a couple of hours in Google Maps just for one route plan.
-That can get very costly in a small business!
-So saving time is one reason to use decent route planning software that includes route optimization.
+A delivery business commonly spends a couple of hours in Google Maps just for a couple of route plans.
+That can get very expensive in a small business!

 A proper multi-stop route planner will also help you solve other problems that many delivery managers face: